Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 Sleep - Body Benefits

-• Physical health - Sleep helps repair your heart and blood vessels, keeping you from heart & vascular disease.
+• Physical health - Sleep helps repair our heart and blood vessels, keeping heart & vascular disease away.

 • With faster reflexes we're able to avoid many injuries.

-• Our metabolism is more efficient helping us maintain a healthy weight & lower blood pressure.
+• Metabolism - our metabolism is more efficient helping us maintain a healthy weight & lower blood pressure.

 • Development - from infants to teen, more sleep is needed than adults to help with everything that happens during the growing-up stage - physical growth, puberty, further development of brain functions and the development of emotional & social skills.